Germany: Evacuees from Afghanistan land in Frankfurt | DW | 18.08.2021

 The rapid takeover by the militants caught many people by surprise, leading to chaotic scenes at Kabul's Hamid Karzai International Airport.
 Desperate crowds swarmed onto the tarmac in the hope of escaping the country.

 One US plane took off with over 600 people on board.
-German aircraft sent by the Bundeswehr were prevented from landing, however, until security forces were able to clear the runway again.
+German military aircraft prevented from landing, however, until security forces were able to clear the runway again.

-Germany is trying to evacuate German citizens as well as locals who worked with the Bundeswehr during the occupation and who face possible persecution by the Taliban.
-The German government has been criticized for failing to secure local helpers earlier.
+Germany is one of several countries trying to evacuate its citizens as well as locals who worked with its military face possible persecution by the Taliban.